fanart-tv/fanartwiki/docs/ImageTypes/TV/tvsquare.md

 !!! info "Overview"

-    - Squares are images of a TV Show depicting its media cover depicting the TV Show.
+    - TV Squares are images of a TV Show depicting its media cover depicting the TV Show.
     - Can be used while browsing your media center library as a recognizable navigation item

 ---